xapple/bumphub/README.md

-# `bumphub` version 1.1.2
+# `bumphub` version 1.1.3

 The project contains tools to automate package distribution and publishing.

 ## `sphinxhub`

-The first utility, `sphinxhub`, generates documentation for a python package using sphinx and uploads it to github `gh_pages` branch of the repository.
+The first utility, `sphinxhub`, generates documentation for a python package using sphinx and uploads it to github.

 You can use it from the shell like this: